bingeli1212/nitrile-preview/doc/DOC-latex-tabularx.md

     \end{document}

 # Known problems with tabularx table

-  - It is known to generate the following error message when two column setting is on.
+It is known to generate the following error message when two column setting is on.

-    ```
     !
 Package longtable Error: longtable not in 1-column mode.
     See the longtable package documentation for explanation.
     Type  H <return>  for immediate help.
      ...
     l.23883 \end{tabularx}
-    ```

-    It is still possible to finish compiling the document by using: `--interaction=nonstopmode`.
+With the previous error, it is still possible to finish compiling the document by using: `--interaction=nonstopmode`.
 However the output PDF might look a little strange in some section of the document.
 Ie., if a tabularx table is to be broken into two parts and the first part is at the bottom of the first column of a page, the second part of the table is supposed to appear at the beginning of second column of the same page.
 However, it has been observed that it actually started at the first column of the next page.

-  - A tabularx table does not need to placed inside a flushleft environment to add additional margin space top and bottom.
-    It produces its own the top and bottom margins.
+A "tabularx" table produces visible vertical spaces before and after the environment in relation to the surrounding paragraphs, even when "parskip" package is not used.
+This is similar to the effect produced by a "flushleft" environment.

 # Following are copy and paste from the internet

 - tabularx, awesome for column formatting but not for multi-page tables

 - ltablex, awesome for combining tabularx with longtable but not well matching with double-column documents (at least I haven't managed to get around the changes ltablex does to the tabularx package)

 - xtab (enhancement of supertabular), awesome features but without supporting tabularx-style column formatting (at least I haven't managed)

 - tabulary, which nicely automates column formatting but is not the right thing to do multi-page tables